Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

-The betweenness centrality degree of a vertex \citep{freeman1979centrality} is related to the importance of this vertex given its participation in the minimum paths of the network.
-The larger the number of minimum paths passing through a node, the larger the impact on the integration of the network performed by this vertex.
-The analysis of the relation between the intermediation degree of the vertices and the position of the electrodes over the cortex provides an estimate of how information transmission is performed on the network is performed, highlighting the areas that monopolize the flux of information and perform an important role in the functional integration.
+The betweenness centrality degree of a vertex \citep{freeman1979centrality} is related to the relevance of this vertex, given its participation in the minimum paths of the network.
+The larger the number of minimum paths passing through a node, the more significant the impact on the network integration performed by this vertex.
+The analysis of the relationship between the intermediation degree of the vertices and the position of the electrodes over the cortex provides an estimate of how information transmission is performed on the network, highlighting the areas that monopolize the flux of information and play an essential role in functional integration.\\

-The results obtained experimentally demonstrate that during awake conditions (eyes open and closed), the vast majority of the vertices of the graph had a high intermediation degree (see Fig.7), indicating that the flow of information on the network is in a certain way distributed between several cortical areas.
-Those results suggest that during awake conditions the vast majority of the cortex gives support and possibly is actively involved in the transmission of information.
-Another remarkable characteristic is that vertices of high intermediation degree showed up extending continuously covering large cortical areas, without being separated by areas characterized vertices possessing a low intermediation degree (see \hyperlink{FIGURE7}{$Figure \cdot 7$, \mbox{Sub-Figures A - E)}}.
+The results obtained experimentally demonstrate that during awake conditions (eyes open and closed), the vast majority of the vertices of the graph had a high intermediation degree (see \hyperlink{FIGURE7}{$Figure \cdot 7$}), indicating that the flow of information on the network is in a certain way distributed between multiple cortical areas.
+Those results suggest that during awake conditions, the vast majority of the cortex gives support and is possibly actively involved in information transmission.
+Another remarkable characteristic is that high intermediation vertices extended, covering continuously large cortical areas, without being separated by regions characterized by vertices possessing a low intermediation degree (see \hyperlink{FIGURE7}{$Figure \cdot 7$, \mbox{Sub-Figures A - E)}}.